Kim-JeongHan/rust_cmake_template/README.md

-# Rust-CMake Integration with cbindgen and Corrosion
+# Rust-CMake Template with cbindgen and Corrosion

-A comprehensive example demonstrating how to integrate Rust libraries with C++ projects using **cbindgen** for C header generation and **Corrosion** for CMake integration.
+A comprehensive template for integrating Rust libraries with C++ projects using **cbindgen** for C header generation and **Corrosion** for CMake integration.

 ## Overview

-This project showcases the complete workflow of:
+This template provides a complete workflow for:
 - Writing Rust functions that can be called from C/C++
 - Automatically generating C header files with **cbindgen**
 - Integrating Rust libraries into CMake builds with **Corrosion**